Design

 AI-assisted UI generation, refinement, rapid prototyping, and implementation

-Use AI tools and agents to generate first-draft UI layouts, wireframes, polished screens, responsive variants, component states, interactive prototypes, founder-ready demos, and implementation-ready components or React foundations from prompts, structured specs, or approved Figma context, then refine and validate the outputs against real product, accessibility, and engineering constraints.
+Use AI tools and agents to generate first-draft UI layouts, wireframes, polished screens, layout variants, responsive variants, and interactive prototypes from prompts, structured specs, or existing design-system context, then refine and validate the outputs against real product, accessibility, and engineering constraints.

 Why the human is still essential here